Game Flowbotics A to Z – Week 7

 T is for Thomas Times Two.

 Michael Thomas faces a Green Bay defense ranked 22nd against #1 wideouts.
 Julio Jones and A.J.
 Green both went for over 100 yards in their matchups against the Packers.
-Demaryius Thomas faces a Chargers defense ranked 21st against #1 wideouts, and he won’t have to with Emmanuel Sanders for targets.
+Demaryius Thomas faces a Chargers defense ranked 21st against #1 wideouts, and he won’t have to compete with Emmanuel Sanders for targets.

 U is for Unproven Receivers.